CHOOSING A TATTOO ARTIST

 Mikal Gilmoreview gallery

-Since my first tattoo when I was 18, at Sunset Strip Tattoo in Hollywood, I felt at home in tattoo shops.
-I knew then and there I was going to have a lot of tattoo art on my body.
-I became forever fascinated with the art form.
+Since my first tattoo when I was 18 at Sunset Strip Tattoo in Hollywood, I felt at home in tattoo shops and knew then and there I was going to have a lot of tattoo art on my body.

 In 2001 I walked away from the business sector to pursue my passion for creativity as my day job.
 I spent the next 3 years working among tattoo studios in San Francisco where I apprenticed and learned all about the art form.
 I then worked at the esteemed Black & Blue Tattoo from 2004 – 2007 before relocating to Portland where I feel very lucky to tattoo among some of the best tattooers on the West Coast.